The Gravitational Universe

 Shortly after the decision of the scientific theme for L3 was announced, ESA set up the Gravitational Observatory Advisory Team (GOAT).
 In March 2016, they released their final report into the feasibility of a LISA-like mission.
 Their deliberations took into account the successful detection of gravitational waves from LIGO, and the first results from the LISA Pathfinder mission, which were successful.

 The GOAT report categorically states that a space-borne gravitational wave observatory is possible and that laser interferometry between free-falling test masses is the detection method of choice.
-The success at LIGO and LISA Pathfinder show that such systems are in an advanced state of technical readiness.
+The success of LIGO and LISA Pathfinder show that such systems are in an advanced state of technical readiness.